Didam

-Didam (locally, Diem) is a town in the Netherlands in the eastern part of Netherlands in the region of "De Achterhoek", province of Gelderland.
-It is located in the municipality of Montferland about 18 km east of Arnhem, which is the capital of the province, and about 11 km west from Doetinchem.
+Didam (locally, Diem) is a town in the eastern part of Netherlands in the region of "De Liemers", province of Gelderland.
+It is located in the municipality of Montferland about 18 km east of Arnhem, which is the capital of the province, and about 11 km west from Doetinchem, which is the capital of the Achterhoek region.

 History

-People in Didam speak a dialect called "diems", and many people speak achterhoeks (which is the dialect of the region "Achterhoek") which is very similar to diems.
-These two dialect are part of the nedersaksies.
+People in Didam speak a dialect called "Diems" (which is part of dialects of the "Liemers" region, as well part of the larger Kleverlandish dialect area) which is very similar to Diems.
+These two dialects are part of the Lower Franconian.

 Didam was a separate municipality until 1 January 2005, when it merged with Bergh to create the new municipality of Montferland.
 The church is dedicated to St. Mary.

 Transport

 The Didam railway station was opened on 15 July 1885 and is located on the Winterswijk–Zevenaar railway line.